xuwei-k/web-push/doc/UsageExample.md

     a Mozilla server, in Chrome's case, this would be a Google server.
 After this is done, a unique endpoint URL is sent to the browser, and the browser generates a public and private key pair which is stored internally in the browser.
-The browser then makes the endpoint URL, the public key and a user authentication secret.
+The browser then makes a  public key and a user authentication secret used by your server to E2E encrypt messages to the user's browser.
- 2. The browser sends the public key, authentication secret and endpoint URL to the server, and the server stores this somehow.
+ 2. The browser sends the public key, authentication secret and endpoint URL to your server, and the server stores this somehow (in a database, in memory, a file, whatever).
  3. When the time comes that the server wishes to send a push message, it retrieves the stored information on the push message subscription and creates an encrypted message with the public key and user authentication.